open-xchange/appsuite-middleware/documentation/administration/running_a_cluster.md

 The "Real Upgrade" procedure then looks like above.

-## Reference Documentation
+# Reference Documentation

-### Limitations
+## Limitations

 While in most cases a seamless, rolling upgrade of all nodes in the cluster is possible, there may be situations where nodes running a newer version of the Open-Xchange Server are not able to communicate with older nodes in the cluster, i.e. can't access distributed data or consume incompatible event notifications - especially, when the underlying Hazelcast library is part of the update, which does not support this scenario at the moment.
 In such cases, the release notes will contain corresponding information, so please have a look there before applying an update.

-Additionally, there may always be some kind of race conditions during an update, i.e. client requests that can't be completed successfully or internal events not being deliverd to all nodes in the cluster.
+Additionally, there may always be some kind of race conditions during an update, i.e. client requests that can't be completed successfully or internal events not being delivered to all nodes in the cluster.
 That's why the following information should only serve as a best-practices guide to minimize the impact of upgrades to the user experience.

-### Upgrading a single Node
+## Upgrading a single Node

 Upgrading all nodes in the cluster should usually be done sequentially, i.o.w. one node after the other.
 This means that during the upgrade of one node, the node is temporarily disconnected from the other nodes in the cluster, and will join the cluster again after the update is completed.
 From the backend perspective, this is as easy as stopping the open-xchange service. other nodes in the cluster will recognize the disconnected node and start to repartition the shared cluster data automatically.
 But wait a minute - doing so would potentially lead to the webserver not registering the node being stopped immediately, resulting in temporary errors for currently logged in users until they are routed to another machine in the cluster.
 That's why it's good practice to tell the webserver's load balancer that the node should no longer fulfill incoming requests.
 The Apache Balancer Manager is an excellent tool for this ([module mod_status](http://httpd.apache.org/docs/2.2/mod/mod_status.html)).
 Look at the screen shot.
 Every node can be put into a disabled mode.
 Further requests will the redirected to other nodes in the cluster: